Clairevanr/Automacorp_mobile/README.md

 # Description :
 This project is a mobile app used to monitor the heat in a room.
+It allows users to:
+- Display the current temperature.
-It allows us to display the current temperature and set the target temperature.
+- Set the target temperature.
-It implements functionnalities such as going through a list of rooms and updating the rooms.
-It works on the API related to a Backend project predecently developped.
+- Browse through a list of rooms.
+- Update room details.

+The app works with an API connected to a backend project previously developed.

 # Requirements :
 -Android Studio